Abjad/abjad/trunk/abjad/docs/source/examples/ferneyhough/index.rst

 Ferneyhough: *Unsichtbare Farben*
 =================================

+.. note::  Explore the `abjad/demos/ferneyhough/` directory for the complete code to this example, or import it into your Python session directly with `from abjad.demos import ferneyhough`.

 Mikhïal Malt analyzes the rhythmic materials of Ferneyhough's `Unsichtbare Farben` in `The OM Composer's Book 2`.